KaiJi7/KaiJi-Deployment/README.md

 # Deployment

-Helm chart for the project KAIS.
+Helm chart for the project KaiS.

-## Setup KAIS
+## Setup KaiS

 ### 1. MongoDB